Arizona School District Solves Problem, Saves Money with Duct SealingBilly Pell

-During a floor-to-ceiling renovation of the Gallego Intermediate School in Tucson, Arizona, contractors removed the existing ceiling tiles to find ductwork in such bad shape that replacing the entire air duct system seemed to be the only option.
+When contractors removed ceiling tiles during a floor-to-ceiling renovation of the Gallego Intermediate School in Tucson, Arizona, it feared for the worst.
+The ductwork was in such bad condition, replacing the entire air duct system seemed to be the only option for the budget-conscious school.
 The building’s HVAC system included 34 individual units, each with its own supply and return ducts, all made of duct board that was literally falling apart at the seams.
 Some of the air ducts were so bad that they made air duct leakage testing impossible.
 The cost of new ductwork in this scenario would be significant.

-After doing a cost estimate to replace ductwork, the school district couldn’t afford either the estimated $200,000 to replace the existing air duct system.
-Plus, the school was set to open in three month from the renovation and replacing the ductwork would have taken close to six months (twice that amount of time).
+After doing a cost estimate to replace ductwork, the school district knew it couldn’t afford the estimated $200,000 to replace the existing air duct system.
+Plus, the school was set to open in three months, and replacing the ductwork would have taken close to six months.
+This was not an option.

 - Building: Gallego Intermediate School, Sunnyside United SD, Tucson, Arizona